dpproduction/SimpleRSSWidget/README.md

 <h1>Android rss widget</h1>
-Widget based on AdapterViewFlipper, every minute AlarmManager sends a request to update the widget, that in turn makes a request to the Internet through a Retrofit.<br>
+Widget based on AdapterViewFlipper, every minute AlarmManager sends a request to update the widget, that in turn makes a request to the server.<br>
 Widget contains ConfigActivity where you can choose own rss url.

 <h1>License</h1>